sulaljuhani/ai_stack/vault/README.md

 1. Detected by the file watcher
 2. Embedded using nomic-embed-text (768 dims)
 3. Stored in Qdrant vector database
-4. Made searchable in AnythingLLM
+4. Made searchable in OpenWebUI (via LangGraph) and tools

 ### Integration with AI Stack
 Your notes are accessible via:
-- **AnythingLLM chat**: "What did I write about Docker?"
+- **OpenWebUI + LangGraph**: Ask for notes or facts directly in chat
 - **MCP tools**: `search_notes("docker")`
 - **Vector search**: Semantic similarity matching